bbauska/W3Cx-2of5/README.md

     (serif, sans-serif, etc.)

 Web fonts are outside the scope of this course.
 Google provides a nice selection of licensed free Web fonts.
-Type "<i>google Web font tutorial<i>" into any search engine to learn more.
+Type "<i>google Web font tutorial</i>" into any search engine to learn more.

 <!------------------------------------------------------------------------------------------------>